awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-model-package-images.md

 ```

  The following are details about the command:
-+ `--rm`: Automatically remove the container after it stops\.
++ `--rm` – Automatically remove the container after it stops\.
-+ `--publish 8080:8080/tcp`: Expose port 8080 to simulate the port that SageMaker sends HTTP requests to\.
++ `--publish 8080:8080/tcp` – Expose port 8080 to simulate the port that SageMaker sends HTTP requests to\.
-+ `--detach`: Run the container in the background\.
++ `--detach` – Run the container in the background\.
-+ `--name my-inference-container`: Give this running container a name\.
++ `--name my-inference-container` – Give this running container a name\.
-+ `my-inference-image`: Run the built image\.
++ `my-inference-image` – Run the built image\.
-+ `serve`: Run the same script that SageMaker runs when running the container\.
++ `serve` – Run the same script that SageMaker runs when running the container\.

  After running this command, Docker creates a container from the inference image you built and runs it in the background\.
 The container runs the `serve` script, which launches your web server for testing purposes\.